idrees535/ILP-V3/README.md

 5. Ensure you have the `solc`, `hardhat`, and `nvm` installed and upto date

-6. Open a new terminal and start hardhat in this, please ensure that latest version of ganache is installed in your systems
+6. Open a new terminal and start hardhat doing this, go to cloned repo and start hardhat by doing below steps
 ```bash
 cd hardhat-project
 npm init -y